Boucherville

-Boucherville is part of both the urban agglomeration of Longueuil and Montreal Metropolitan Community regional government.
+Boucherville is part of both the urban agglomeration of Longueuil and the Montreal Metropolitan Community regional government.

 History

 Early history

 Boucherville was founded as a seigneurial parish in 1667 by Pierre Boucher, for whom the city was later named.
 Pierre Boucher came from Mortagne-au-Perche, Normandy, France.
 After having lived in Quebec City and Trois-Rivières, Boucher moved to the Percées Islands by the southern shores of Saint Lawrence River, where he founded Boucherville.

-The first Catholic church of the village of Boucherville was built in 1670.
+The first Catholic church in the village of Boucherville was built in 1670.
 This church, made of wood, was eventually replaced in 1712 by a building made of brick.
 It was replaced in 1801 by the current Sainte-Famille Church.

 Several families left Boucherville in the 18th century to found the communities of Sainte-Julie and Saint-Bruno-de-Montarville.

 1843 Fire and its aftermath

 In July 1843 fire destroyed much of the village.
 Sparks blowing from a steamer ignited a wooden building owned by Mr. Weilbrenner (lot 112).
 The fire spread and soon most of the village was on fire.
-In the end, the church, the chapel, two schools, 51 homes and pastures, and 92 other buildings were destroyed.
+In the end, the church, the chapel, two schools, 51 homes, pastures, and 92 other buildings were destroyed.

 The village was progressively rebuilt.
 A new church was built on the site of the old one over the course of the following two years.
 Parts of the walls and front were reused.
 A stone school was built in 1851 at the intersection of Notre-Dame and Louis-Hippolyte-Lafontaine streets.